paulofpimenta/ouicodedata/_posts/2023-06-12-worldclim-with-r.md

 ### The right way

-Any user with litte experience with R my quickly acess the worldclim large set of raster files containing many environmental data.
+Any user with litte experience with R may quickly acess the worldclim large set of raster files containing many environmental data.
 With the deprecation `rdal` and others, wordclim is managed by the [geodata](https://cran.r-project.org/web/packages/geodata/geodata.pdf) package.
 Depending on your R versiom, you might still be able to run `raster` and `rgal` packages, but its very likelly will you find some warnings.
 Plus, it is better to get used to the new practices of spatial data manipulation in `R`, that is, the use of the `sf` package.
 Let's start !

 ### Set raster and vector path